-Our operations have consumed substantial amounts of cash since our incorporation and, as of March 31, 2017, we had an accumulated deficit of approximately \$485.0 million.
+Our operations have consumed substantial amounts of cash since our incorporation and, as of June 30, 2017, we had an accumulated deficit of approximately \$499.3 million.
 We expect to continue to spend substantial amounts to:

-- continue OMIDRIA sales and marketing; - continue research and development in our programs; - · make principal and interest payments under the CRG Loan Agreement; - · initiate and conduct clinical trials for our programs and product candidates; and - commercialize and launch product candidates for which we may receive regulatory approval.
+- · continue OMIDRIA sales and marketing; - continue research and development in our programs; - make principal and interest payments under the CRG Loan Agreement; - initiate and conduct clinical trials for our programs and product candidates; and commercialize and launch product candidates for which we may receive regulatory approval.

 We expect to continue to incur additional losses until such time as we generate significant revenue from the sale of OMIDRIA, other commercial products and/or significant partnering revenues.
 We are unable to predict the extent of any future losses and cannot provide assurance that we will generate sufficient revenue from OMIDRIA in the future to fund fully our operations.
 To date we have not generated revenue from sales of OMIDRIA that is sufficient to fund fully our operations.
 If we are unable to generate sufficient revenue from the sale of OMIDRIA, other commercialized products and/or partnering arrangements, we may never become and remain profitable and will be required to raise additional capital to continue to fund our operations.
 We cannot be certain that additional capital will be available to us on acceptable terms, if at all, when required.
 Adverse developments to our financial condition or business, as well as disruptions in the global equity and credit markets, may limit our ability to access capital.
 If we do not raise additional capital when needed through one or more funding avenues, such as corporate partnering or debt or equity financings, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our product candidates or one or more of our preclinical programs or other research and development initiatives.
-In addition, we may be required to seek collaborators for one or more of our current or future products at an earlier stage than otherwise would be desirable or on terms that are less favorable than otherwise might be available or to relinquish or license on unfavorable terms our rights to technologies or products that we otherwise would seek to develop or commercialize ourselves.
-We also may have insufficient funds or otherwise be unable to advance our preclinical programs, such as potential new drug targets developed from our GPCR program, to a point where they can generate revenue through partnerships, collaborations or other arrangements.
-Any of these actions could limit the amount of revenue we are able to generate and harm our business and prospects.
+In addition, we may be required to seek collaborators for one or more of our current or future products at an earlier stage than otherwise would be desirable or terms that are less favorable than otherwise might be available or to relinquish or license on unfavorable terms our rights to technologies or products that we otherwise would seek to develop or commercialize ourselves.
+We also may have insufficient funds or otherwise be unable to advance our preclinical programs, such as potential new drug targets developed from our GPCR program, to a point where they can generate revenue through partnerships, collaborations or other arrang